-An intertidal reef area is present at the north eastern end of Back Beach at the base of Paritutu Rock.
-The outer landward edges of the reef are subject to fluctuating levels of sand, and during this inspection there
+An area of intertidal reef is present at the north-eastern end of Back Beach at the base of Paritutu Rock.
+The landward edges of the reef are subject to fluctuating levels of sand inundation.
+During this inspection, sand cover appeared similar to the previous year, however, it was apparent that sand build up had increased in the middle of the bay; further burying the western flank of the intertidal reef (Photo 1).

-A steady groundwater seep was observed flowing down the cliffs to the south west of Paritutu Rock (approximately 30 metres from the beach access; Photo 2).
-The seep flowed down the beach (around the reef substrates) before entering the sea.
+A steady groundwater seep was observed flowing down the cliffs to the south west of Paritutu Rock (approximately 30 m from the beach access).
+The seep flowed down the beach and around the exposed reef before entering the sea.